Lightning vs. Penguins Player Props Betting Odds

-Those looking to place a player prop wager can find odds on Nikita Kucherov, Jake Guentzel and others in the Tampa Bay Lightning-Pittsburgh Penguins matchup at Amalie Arena on Thursday at 7:00 PM ET.
+Sportsbooks have set player props for Nikita Kucherov, Jake Guentzel and others when the Tampa Bay Lightning host the Pittsburgh Penguins at Amalie Arena on Wednesday at 7:00 PM ET.

 Place your bets on any NHL matchup at BetMGM, and sign up with our link for a first-time deposit bonus!